csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

 **[The `DOMContentLoaded`
 event](https://developer.mozilla.org/en-US/docs/Web/API/Window/DOMContentLoaded_event)
-fires once all of your deferred JavaScript has finished running.**
+fires once all of your `defer`red JavaScript has finished running.**

 Therefore, anyone leaning heavily on `defer`—or frameworks that utilise it—should immediately see the significance of this metric.